maqpie/drone-starter/README.md

 1. Everytime you do a change to the `.drone.yml` you need to re-generate a signature.
 2. Drone CI than verifies your signature before starting a build and exposes your secrets only in case if verification passed.

 There is one possible scenario, where hacker might be able to get access to your keys.
 If you shell scripts as a command in `.drone.yml` hacker can possibly change this shell script and, for example, make a post request with your ssh key to some endpoint.
-That means that general security measures is always a good thing to do.
+General security measures is always a good thing to do anyways.

 ### Generating drone signature